MicrosoftDocs/customer-insights/ci-docs/measures.md

 - **Filter** to [filter on tags](work-with-tags-columns.md#filter-on-tags).
 - **Search name** to search by measure name.

-## Schedule a measure
+## Schedule measures

 Measures can be refreshed on the [scheduled system refresh](schedule-refresh.md), weekly, monthly, or refreshed manually on demand.
-The default is scheduled system refresh.
-For measures that don't change often, you might want to schedule them on a slower cadence such as monthly to avoid unnecessary processing time.
+The default is every scheduled system refresh.
+For example, you might want to schedule measures that don't change often or are for last season on a slower cadence such as monthly to avoid unnecessary processing time.

-To refresh manually, select one or more measures and select **Refresh**.

 Define refresh schedules for individual measures or several measures at once.
 The currently defined schedule is listed in the **Schedule** column of the measure list.

 1. Go to **Measures**.

-1. Select the measure you want to schedule.
+1. Select one or more measures you want to schedule.

 1. Select **Schedule**.

-1. In the **Schedule** pane, select the **Recurrence**.
-For weekly, select the day of the week.
-For monthly, select the day of the month.
+1. In the **Schedule** pane, set the **Schedule run** to **On** to run the segment automatically.
+Set it to **Off** to refresh it manually.

+1. For automatically refreshed measures, select the **Recurrence** value and the details for it.
 On the scheduled day, the refresh occurs during the time of the scheduled system refresh.

+1. When defining the schedule for several measures, make a selection under **Keep or override schedules**:
+   - **Keep individual schedules**: Keep the previously defined schedule for the selected measures and only disable or enable them.
+   - **Define new schedule for all selected Measures**: Override the existing measures of the selected segments.

 1. Select **Save**.